opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     DiscTerm =  \min (disc \_ single \_ jump  \cdot \lvert f_1-f_2  \rvert , max \_ disc \_ term)

-For more details, see [Pedro F. Felzenszwalb and Daniel P. Huttenlocher.
-Efficient belief propagation for early vision.
+For more details, see [Pedro F. Felzenszwalb and Daniel P. Huttenlocher. *Efficient belief propagation for early vision*.
 International Journal of Computer Vision, 70(1), October 2006].

 By default, :ocv:class:`StereoBeliefPropagation` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
 But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better performance.
 To avoid an overflow in this case, the parameters must satisfy the following requirement: